jeanfleblanc/app-direct-challenge/README.md

 ## Questions?

-Feel free to drop me an email, but there's already a [StackOverflow](http://stackoverflow.com) tag for [scribe](http://stackoverflow.com/questions/tagged/scribe) you should use.
-I'm subscribed to it so I'll pick the question immediately.
+Feel free to drop me an email.